badd-labs/badd-labs/lab3.1/README.md

 Here is the instructions to install the `Geth` for Ubuntu.

 Even when you are not using Ubuntu as native OS, you can set up VirtualBox and download a Ubuntu-1604-LTS image from [[here](http://releases.ubuntu.com/16.04.5/)].
+This image is typically 1 GB, much smaller than the 7 GB image above.
+To set up an empty Ubuntu OS on VirtualBox, here is a useful [[link](https://medium.com/@tushar0618/install-ubuntu-16-04-lts-on-virtual-box-desktop-version-30dc6f1958d0)].

 **_Script 1b_**: